 Raynaud’s phenomenon is caused by episodic vasospasm and ischemia of the extremities (especially the fingers and toes) in response to a fall in temperature (even taking a cold milk bottle out of the fridge or a cool wind on a hot beach (RSA 2012)) or an emotional stimulus.(Goundry 2012) This response results in a characteristic color change in the extremities from white, to blue, to red.
 In about 89% of people, Raynaud’s occurs in direct response to a stimulus and there is no known underlying cause.
 In the other 11%, it results from an underlying condition, most commonly a connective tissue disease such as systemic sclerosis, mixed connective tissue disease.(Goundry 2012)

-Around 3-12.5% of men and 6-20% of women have reported symptoms of Raynaud’s phenomenon in non-population based studies.(Fraenkel 2002) The prevalence varies widely across countries and populations but is higher in colder climates.
-In women, it is often associated with a family history, estrogen exposure, and emotional stress.(Fraenkel 2002) In men, smoking and hand-arm vibration syndrome are more commonly implicated.(RSA 2012; Palmer 2000)
+Studies report 3–12.5% of men and 6–20% of women experience Raynaud’s phenomenon symptoms (Fraenkel, 2002).
+Prevalence varies across countries, increasing in colder climates.
+In women, family history, estrogen exposure, and emotional stress often contribute (Fraenkel, 2002).
+Conversely, smoking and hand-arm vibration syndrome frequently affect men (RSA, 2012; Palmer, 2000).

 The resulting biochemical changes influence the body’s homeostatic mechanisms, thus promoting physical and emotional well-being.